This post is also available in: Español (Spanish)

-Chicago DUI Lawyers
+Chicago DUI Defense Lawyers

-Driving under the Influence (DUI), or drunk driving, is generally a Class A misdemeanor in Illinois, punishable by heavy fines, driver’s license suspension, and possible jail time.
-But under certain circumstances, the crime may be elevated to a felony with mandatory loss of driver’s license and, even more significantly, possible penitentiary time.
+Driving under the Influence (DUI), or drunk driving, is generally a Class A misdemeanor in Illinois.
+It’s punishable by heavy fines, driver’s license suspension, and possible jail time.
+Under certain circumstances, the crime may be elevated to a felony with the mandatory loss of your driver’s license and, even more significantly, possible penitentiary time.

-Former assistant state prosecutor and founding member of Mitchell S. Sexner & Associates LLC, Mitchell S. Sexner, urges anyone cited for DUI in Illinois to call his offices and talk to a member of his experienced and knowledgeable DUI defense team.
-Call (312) 644-0444 or (800) 996-4824 today for a free consultation.
-Your reputation, good name, and freedom may be at stake.
+Former assistant state’s attorney prosecutor and founding member of Mitchell S. Sexner & Associates LLC, Mitchell S. Sexner, urges anyone cited for DUI in Illinois to call his offices and talk to a member of his knowledgeable Chicago DUI attorney team.
+Call (312) 644-0444 today for a free consultation.
+Your reputation, good name, and freedom may depend upon it.

-What Constitutes Drunk Driving In Illinois?
+What Constitutes Drunk Driving in Illinois?

 BAC Calculator and DUI Sentence Calculator